 Step 04 - Save the IMage

 Save the image by going to File -> Save or hitting ctrl+s.
 Alternatively you can use Save As, but there is no need as this is a copy of the image.
 It's easier to just use Save and make another copy in explorer of the original rather than using Save As every single time.
+Although you can also utilize successive edits of the same image to create frame by frame animations; for example by slowly increasing an effect or by repeatedly applying the same effect over and over again (making sure to save each successive edit as a separate file).

 You're pretty much done!
 Have a look at the image you just created.
 The one I used now looks like this: